awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-notificationconfig-topicconfig.md

 ## Properties<a name="aws-properties-s3-bucket-notificationconfig-topicconfig-properties"></a>

 `Event`  <a name="cfn-s3-bucket-notificationconfig-topicconfig-event"></a>
 The Amazon S3 bucket event about which to send notifications\.
-For more information, see [Supported Event Types](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html) in the *Amazon Simple Storage Service User Guide*\.
+For more information, see [Supported Event Types](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html) in the *Amazon S3 User Guide*\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)